8 Things to do in Bologna when it rains

 Step inside MAMBO - Museum of modern art

-Born inside the former city bakery that produced bread for all Bologna during World War 1st, in 2007 became Bologna's Modern Art Museum.
+Born inside the former city bakery that produced bread for all of Bologna during World War 1st, in 2007, it became Bologna's Modern Art Museum.

-The permanent collection hosts modern artworks by Guttuso, Marina Abramović, Maurizio Cattelan, etc. and since 2012 MAMBO is the location of the Bolognese painter Giorgio Morandi museum.
+The permanent collection hosts modern artworks by Guttuso, Marina Abramović, Maurizio Cattelan, etc. and since 2012 MAMbo has been the location of the Bolognese painter Giorgio Morandi Museum.

 Take a look at other unusual museums in Bologna and Emilia Romagna and at the best exhibitions in Bologna, always updated.